-Retail Sales YoY in Hong Kong averaged 4.33 percent from 2005 until 2019, reaching an all time high of 30.60 percent in February of 2010 and a record low of -26.40 percent in October of 2019.
+Retail Sales YoY in Hong Kong averaged 2.63 percent from 2005 until 2021, reaching an all time high of 31.70 percent in February of 2021 and a record low of -46.70 percent in February of 2020.
 This page provides the latest reported value for - Hong Kong Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Hong Kong Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Retail Sales YoY in Hong Kong is expected to be -10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Hong Kong to stand at 4.40 in 12 months time.
-In the long-term, the Hong Kong Retail Sales YoY is projected to trend around 4.40 percent in 2021, according to our econometric models.
+Retail Sales YoY in Hong Kong is expected to be 15.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales YoY in Hong Kong to stand at 8.50 in 12 months time.
+In the long-term, the Hong Kong Retail Sales YoY is projected to trend around 4.50 percent in 2022, according to our econometric models.